SNCFdevelopers/ApiSNCF/source/integration.rst

 ===================== =============================================== ==============================================
 Field                 Type                                            Description
 ===================== =============================================== ==============================================
-display_informations  display_informations_                           Usefull information about the route to display route                 route_                                          The route of the schedule date_times            Array of `date_time <date_time_object>`_        When does a bus stops at the stop point stop_point            stop_point_                                     The stop point of the schedule
+display_informations  display_informations_                           Information about the route to display route                 route_                                          The route of the schedule date_times            Array of `date_time <date_time_object>`_        When does a bus stops at the stop point stop_point            stop_point_                                     The stop point of the schedule